-Applications for divorce surge in January, especially the first week after the New Year, as people decide to start the new year with a clean slate after what can be a very stressful Christmas holiday.
+Applications for divorce surge in January (especially the first week following the New Year), as people decide to start the year with a clean slate after what can be a very stressful Christmas period.

-Being with your partner for many days when a marriage is already experiencing problems is an issue but add the pressure of in-laws and putting on a “happy face” for visitors and it can quickly reach breaking point.
+Being with your partner for many days when a marriage is already experiencing problems is an issue but add the pressures of COVID and the lock-downs of 2020, and it can quickly reach a breaking point.

 In situations where high-value assets are concerned, obtaining financial records first before announcing the divorce will save time and money in the future, especially if your partner has the ability to try and hide assets.